Optical pumping of electronic quantum Hall states with vortex light

 The sample, inside a variable temperature insert (VTI), is mounted on top of a piezo-electric stack (scanners (ANSxy100) and positioners (ANPx101, ANPz201)).
-It is cooled down to 4.2 K using liquid helium cryogenic with a magnetic field up to 9 T. The VTI has an optical window on top and a confocal microscope is built above to optically resolve the sample.
-The excitation laser is illuminated through the same window and the laser spot's alignment to the sample can be monitored with the microscope.
-During measurements the laser power is constantly monitored with a power meter right before the beam enters the optical window and a feedback is given to a PID loop controlling a laser power control module.
+It is cooled down to 4.2 K using liquid helium and can reach magnetic fields up to 9 T. The VTI has an optical window on top and a confocal microscope is built above to optically resolve the sample.
+The pump laser is illuminated through the same window and the laser spot's alignment to the sample can be monitored with the microscope.
+During measurements, the laser power is constantly monitored with a power meter right before the beam enters the optical window, and a feedback is given to a proportional-integral-derivative loop controlling a laser power control module.
 The power control module consists of a DC voltage applied to a Thorlabs electronic variable optical attenuator.

 The two sample contacts are connected to a custom-built trans-impedance amplifier (TIA) outside of the cryostat \cite{Cao2022}.
 The outputs of the TIA are connected to a lock-in amplifier (SRS SR860).
-The excitation laser is chopped at a frequency of 308 Hz and the lock-in is frequency-locked to the chopper.
+The pump laser is chopped at a frequency of 308 Hz and the lock-in is frequency-locked to the chopper.

 We sweep the gate in the same way as in the transport measurement.
 However, in the PC measurements, we apply a DC voltage bias across the sample using an SRS SIM928.
 The PC measurements are performed using the circuit depicted in Fig.~\ref{circuits}c and the optical setup depicted in Fig.~\ref{Optics}.